LuukBlankenstijn/adventOfCode/README.md

 # adventOfCode2024

-Took the change to start getting familiar with Go
+Took the chance to start getting familiar with Go